boformer/NetworkSkins/README.md

 Harmony Dependency
 ------------------

-**Uses a custom build of Harmony 2.0.0.0, found in the libs folder!**
+**Uses a local custom build of Harmony 2.0.0.0, found in the libs folder!**

 The build is based on this [Harmony commit](https://github.com/pardeike/Harmony/tree/58dc1823d5970e8251ec6ce0d54c371bc08e26f6), with the following change to `HarmonyInstance.UnpatchAll`: